DSC-ASEB/Hacktoberfest/CONTRIBUTING.md

 # How do I contact the team?

 Check [here](https://github.com/DSC-ASEB/Hacktoberfest/graphs/contributors) for the list of contributors.
-Contact one of them through their profiles. check [here](https://github.com/kanishkasrivastava/Hacktoberfest/graphs/contributors) for the list of contributors.
 Contact one of them through their profiles.